nim-lang/Nim/doc/manual.rst

   echo formatFloat(pi(5000))

 The parallel statement is the preferred mechanism to introduce parallelism in a Nim program.
 A subset of the Nim language is valid within a ``parallel`` section.
-This subset is checked to be free of data races during semantic analysis.
+This subset is checked during semantic analysis to be free of data races.
 A sophisticated `disjoint checker`:idx: ensures that no data races are possible even though shared memory is extensively supported!

 The subset is in fact the full language with the following restrictions / changes: